 Now there is no need for that mask, any deception she engaged in is over.

 For as a watch by art is wound

 A soul till she found thine;

-In the third stanza she refers to herself in the third person as “Orinda” a name by which she was known within her poetic works.
+In the third stanza, she refers to herself in the third person as “Orinda” a name by which she was known within her poetic works.
 Philips compares herself to a watch that is wound very carefully.
-It takes a truly artful skillset and desire to mend, to reinvigorate a soul.
+It takes a truly artful skillset and desires to mend, to reinvigorate a soul.
 This is what happened to her.